Last Updated on May 7, 2026

 Is Moving Partitions Safe?

 Whenever you modify the partition table of a boot drive, there is a risk of data loss if the process is interrupted.
-Before using NIUBI or any other partition manager, keep these three safety tips in mind:
+Before using NIUBI or any other partition manager, you should always keep a few critical safety tips in mind to protect your data.

-- The “Pending” Rule: One of the best features of NIUBI is that it doesn’t execute changes immediately.
-Always double-check the “Pending Operations” list in the bottom left before hitting Apply.
+One of the best features of NIUBI is that it doesn’t execute changes immediately when you click around.
+Always double-check the “Pending Operations” list in the bottom left corner of the screen before hitting Apply to ensure you are making the correct moves.

 Once you download and install the software you can run it to have it show you a similar looking interface to Device Manager.
 As you can see in the image below, the 495 MB partition is shown highlighted in yellow since it has been selected by clicking on it.

-Step 2: In the pop-up window, place your mouse in the middle of the partition and drag it to the right.
-You will see the unallocated space move to the left in the preview.
-Click OK.
+In the pop-up window, place your mouse cursor directly in the middle of the partition block and drag it to the right.
+You will immediately see the unallocated space move to the left in the visual preview map.
+Once it looks correct, you can go ahead and click the OK button.

-Step 3: Now that the map looks correct, you must click the Apply button in the top left.
-NIUBI will then perform the physical move.
-This may require a reboot if the partition is currently in use by Windows.
+Now that the map looks correct, you must click the Apply button located in the top left corner of the application.
+NIUBI will then perform the actual physical move of your data.
+This may require a quick system reboot if the partition is currently in use by Windows.

-When we go back to Disk Management, we will see that the partitions have been rearranged.
-If the change are not shown then you might have to click on the Action menu and then on Rescan Disks.
+When we go back to the standard Windows Disk Management tool, we will see that the partitions have been completely rearranged.
+If the changes are not shown right away, you might have to click on the Action menu at the top and then click on Rescan Disks to refresh the view.

-Now when we right click on the system drive, we have the option to extend the volume which will allow us to add the 20 GB of unallocated space to the existing 60 GB C drive.
+Now when we right click on the system drive, we finally have the option to extend the volume natively.
+This action will allow us to easily add the 20 GB of unallocated space to the existing 60 GB C drive.

 To get more information about NIUBI Partition Editor and to download the free home edition, check out their website.